aroundu403/AroundU/DeveloperGuidelines.md

     - [Connecting to Cloud SQL database](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/main/cloud-sql/mysql/servlet/README.md)

 - Put the environment variables into your bash file.
 The backend will need those secrets to access external dependencies.
-Contact John (wangj616@uw.edu) to get the secrets.
+  - Contact John(johnjinghuawang@gmail.com) for secret strings if you are interested in futher developing this project.
-  - For Windows, put the environment variables in the "Environment Variables" setting.
+  - For Windows, put the environment variables in the "Environment Variables" setting and setup environment variable to the path of your Google_Credential JSON file.
 - Make sure you have access to our Google Cloud Project and have the GOOGLE_APPLICATION_CREDENTIAL on your local machine.
 - Run maven command listed below to compile
-    - There is no additional step, once the build is successfully, you should be able to spin up the SparkServer

 ### How to spin up the SparkServer

 1. Add environment variable such as database password, which should be set up in previous step.
 Again, contact @John if you don't know them
-2. run SparkServer (preferably using Intellij 'Run SparkServer.main()' feature)
+2. Run SparkServer (preferably using Intellij 'Run SparkServer.main()' feature)
     1. Once the server is running, Postman is used to test relevant data access and transfer

 ### How to use Maven